 Figure 5b illustrates the changes in staff perceptions pre-and post-course.
-Staff perceptions show some changes pre- and post-course.
-Comments on the negative aspects of the virtual field trip are dominant 475 and increase slightly over the course from 71% to 86%, with phrases such as "Specific field techniques are not developed".
-"Difficulty applying digital-learnt skills to real-world scenarios when normal fieldwork practices recommence" and "Some field skills cannot be replicated.
+Comments on the negative aspects of the virtual field trip are dominant and increase slightly over the course, from 71 % to 86 %, with the use of phrases such as the following:

+- "Specific field techniques are not developed"; - "Difficulty applying digital-learnt skills to real-world scenarios when normal fieldwork practices recommence"; - "Some field skills cannot be replicated.
 The students are shown the precise areas of the outcrop to look at rather than having to search for field evidence themselves, and broader skills such as map-reading are not developed.
-Generally, the virtual environment is not as 480 inspiring as being out in the field for real (no matter how hard we try!) and so may have been less enjoyable for students.
+Generally, the virtual environment is not as inspiring as being out in the field for real (no matter how hard we try!) and so may have been less enjoyable for students.
 I know that I was greatly inspired by undergrad field trips and so I think it's a shame that these students couldn't experience that.".

-Concerns around inequality, inaccessibility and exclusion decrease from a pre-course percentage of 14% to zero post-course, this is mirrored by a similar decrease in positive comments around accessibility, equality and inclusion 57% to 29%, but included comments such as: "Accessibility for all".
-Mentions of positive perceptions on the breadth in 485 learning outcomes and experience decrease slightly during the course from 57% to 43%, but included comments such as: "Adds versatility to standard field skills - i.e. implementation of principles during challenging situations (digital).
+Concerns around inequality, inaccessibility, and exclusion decrease from a pre-course percentage of 14 % to 0 % postcourse; this is mirrored by a similar decrease in positive comments around accessibility, equality, and inclusion (57 % to 29 %) but included comments such as "Accessibility for all".
+Mentions of positive perceptions on the breadth of learning outcomes and experience decrease slightly during the course (from 57 % to 43 %) but included comments such as "Adds versatility to standard field skills - i.e. implementation of principles during challenging situations (digital).
 Also adds a greater focus on digital skills that will become ever-more pertinent as geosciences embraces technological applications.".
-The number of comments on the 490 benefits of virtual field trips remained constant, focusing on aspects of cost, travel and variety of geology: "independent of weather, distance between outcrops, physical fitness of participants", "no travelling costs", "opportunity to revisit outcrops when a question comes up at a later point in time.", "Access to many different field examples form different field areas showing clear geological features (i.e. can pick and choose and are not restricted to the outcrops within reach of accommodation.", 495 "Large scale perspective that provides context before zooming on details of field data.".
-Concerns of staff regarding time management appeared during the course rising from no negative comments' precourse to 43% post-course, which centered on the length of the course e.g., "5 weeks is a long time to keep focused and whilst I understand the reasoning for this, I think a shorter time period may have been more beneficial in keeping cohesion" and "Perhaps the 5 weeks was a bit long - 4 weeks may have been better".
-This is supported by a decrease in positive comments on time management from the pre-course 500 analysis of 43% to 29% post-course.
+The number of comments on the benefits of virtual field trips remained constant, focusing on aspects of cost, travel, and variety of geology, including phrases such as the following:

+- "independent of weather, distance between outcrops, physical fitness of participants"; - "no travelling costs"; - "opportunity to revisit outcrops when a question comes up at a later point in time"; - "Access to many different field examples form [sic] different field areas showing clear geological features (i.e. can pick and choose and are not restricted to the outcrops within reach of accommodation)."; - "Large-scale perspective that provides context before zooming on details of field data.".

+Concerns of staff regarding time management appeared during the course, rising from no negative comments pre-course to 43 % post-course, which centred on the length of the course - for example, "5 weeks is a long time to keep focused and, whilst I understand the reasoning for this, I think a shorter time period may have been more beneficial in keeping cohesion" and "Perhaps the 5 weeks was a bit long - 4 weeks may have been better".
+This is supported by a decrease in positive comments regarding time management from the precourse analysis (43 %) to the post-course analysis (29 %).